revathskumar/blog.revathskumar.com/_posts/2013-12-13-github-routing-organization-notifications.md

 ---
 layout: post
-title: "Github : Routing organization notifications to official email"
+title: "Github : Routing organization notifications to official email" excerpt : "Here is how you can do custom routing of email in github"
 date: 2013-12-13 00:00:00 IST
 updated: 2013-12-13 00:00:00 IST
 categories: github